OCA/sale-promotion/sale_coupon_domain_free_product/readme/DESCRIPTION.rst

-This module allows to define the same reward products as the products domain.
-Only those products in the sale order will be rewarded.
+This module extends *coupon_domain_free_product* and apply that free product domain only for those products in the sale order.